 Is it a Religion?

-Exactly what it seems / More than you can imagine – Everyone – No!
+More than you can imagine – Everyone – No!

 Yoga allows for all walks of life, all tastes & personalities, all goals.
 Whether you’re focused on Yoga for Fitness, Yoga for Mental Wellbeing & Resilience, Meditation to deepening your understanding of, & connection to the self, or just looking to feel a pleasing, deep stretch & follow it up with the blissful calm of a relaxing Savasana – it really is for everyone.

 A typical Yoga class begins, like any good exercise, with a warm up that lets all of your muscles & joints get ready & limber.
 Students place themselves upon a Yoga Mat which helps to prevent slips (but you can still Yoga without one if need be!) & softens a hard floor to further protect your pointy bits!

 Once everyone is warmed up, a teacher will take students through a series of Asanas, cycles of movement, that work certain parts of the body.
 Throughout the practice, students are encouraged to bring their focus & attention into their Yoga, both to improve their performance (it’s hard to do anything well when your mind is elsewhere!) & step away from the thoughts & preoccupations that take up so much of our time & energy.
 This “presence in the moment” encourages you to listen to your own body, ensuring a safe Yoga practice, and deepening your understanding of yourself.

 Once the Asanas are completed (don’t worry, there are many to explore, & many ways to put them all together, ensuring classes often feel different), the teacher takes students through a cool down series (crucial for letting hard working muscles & joints release the lactic acid & pressure that builds up through use), finally easing into a Savasana; a quiet, peaceful rest period that lets the brain decompress & relax.